 - Please follow the usual norms of visiting a Hindu temple when here.
 You can check the same through this post.

-- Consider Booking.com for hotels in Dwarka.
+- Booking.com has good listings for hotels in Dwarka.
 You can use this link to book one for yourself.

 Disclaimer: This article includes affiliate links.
 This means that at no cost to you, I will receive a small commission if you purchase through my link.
 Thank you for supporting me with this.